This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 After your surgery:

-- You may need to walk around the same day of surgery, or the day after.
+- You will be helped to walk around after surgery.
 Movement will help prevent blood clots.
 You may also be given exercises to do in bed.
 Do not get out of bed on your own until your healthcare provider says you can.
 Talk to a healthcare provider before you get up the first time.
-He may need to help you stand up safely.
+He or she may need to help you stand up safely.
 When you are able to get up on your own, sit or lie down right away if you feel weak or dizzy.
-Then press the call light button to let healthcare providers know you need help.
+Then let healthcare providers know you need help.

 - Deep breathing and coughing will decrease your risk for a lung infection.
 Take a deep breath and hold it for as long as you can.
 Let the air out and then cough strongly.
 Deep breaths help open your airway.
 You may be given an incentive spirometer to help you take deep breaths.
 Put the plastic piece in your mouth and take a slow, deep breath.
 Then let the air out and cough.
 Repeat these steps 10 times every hour.

 Surgery may increase your risk for bleeding or infection.
 The stoma may become swollen or painful.
 Part of your intestine may bulge into the area around the stoma.
 Urine may leak where the ureters are connected to the section of intestine.
 You may get a kidney stone.
 Your ureters may become blocked and not empty urine.
 Your intestines may also stop working, and it may become difficult to have a bowel movement.
-You may get a blood clot in your leg or arm.
-The above conditions may become life-threatening.
+You may develop a blood clot in your leg or arm.
+Any of these conditions may become life-threatening.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.